mwl10/supreme_bot/README.md

 automated web browser in chrome to purchase supreme merchandise

 1. fill the config.py file with your credentials and the item url you want
-2. run python3 bot.py on the command line and the website will run up until it reaches the captcha
+2. run python3 bot.py and the website will run up until it reaches the captcha